HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 1. Client asks the master which chunkserver holds the current lease and the location of other replicas.
 1. Master replies.
-1. Client pushes the data to all the replicas.
+1. Client pushes the data to all the replicas; in any order.
 1. All replicas acknowledged, then the client sends a write request to primary, which idetifies the data pushed earlier to all of the replicas.
 The priamry assigns consecutive serial numbers to all the mutation it receives.
 1. The primary forwards the write request to all other replicas.
 1. Other replicas say completion.